 # What is Compendia

-Compendia is a decentralized network where anyone can create and contribute to open databases of any category (e.g. apps, markets, cryptocurrencies, music, videos, games, etc).
+Compendia is a Layer 2 Database Network where anyone can create and contribute to open databases of any category (e.g. apps, markets, cryptocurrencies, music, videos, games, etc).
 Apps and services can pull data from these databases for free.

 In the future, Ethereum smart contracts can also use this data (e.g. for DeFi applications).